compsocialscience/summer-institute/2022/jias/pre_arrival.md

 ### Slack

-Before participating at SICSS-JIAS 2022, you should have an account in the SICSS 2022 Slack workspace.
+Before participating at SICSS-JIAS/IPATC 2022, you should have an account in the SICSS 2022 Slack workspace.
 If you have not used Slack before, you should review these [getting started](https://slack.com/help/categories/360000049043-Getting-started) materials.
 Slack can be hard to use at first, but we’ve found that it is the best way to enable everyone to collaborate.

 ### GitHub